What's Included?

 Each member of the group will take it in turns to lookout for polar bears while the rest of the group sleeps.
 It doesn't get dark in Svalbard during the summer, so lookouts are done in daylight.
 The experience of being on lookout is one of the most memorable parts of the trip and has been described as 'like being a crew member on a David Attenborough documentary.'

 You'll be given a full briefing and safety instructions, then a shift roster will be developed between you all.
-Lookout shifts are generally around two hours; however, if your group size is larger than four, you will have at least one night without needing to do one.
+Only one person is generally on lookout at a time.
+Lookout shifts are generally between one and two hours; however, if your group size is larger than four, you may have at least one night without needing to do one.

 Over the years there have been incidents of polar bears being killed in self defence, however, your host has been running trips across Svalbard since 1993 and has never had to kill a single bear.
 The guides travel with flare guns to scare bears away if they get too close, and if needed will follow this up with a warning shot from a rifle in extreme situations.
+You should be aware that Svalbard regulations state that firearms shall be half-loaded.
 The wilderness camp, meanwhile, has special storage units for food so as not to entice bears towards the camp and a perimeter tripwire that activates flares if triggered.

 Your guides are also expert wilderness guides, many of whom are from Svalbard itself.
 They have safely led adventure travellers, scientists, filmmakers from the BBC and National Geographic photographers across the region.
 Their knowledge and experience means they know what to do in all situations to keep both adventurers and bears safe.